 Everything You Need to Know

-Camp Forms Can Be Filled Out Online
+Camp Forms Should Be Filled Out Online

 We are pleased to offer our secure online forms portal.
 Not only are these forms easier to fill out than the traditional paper ones, but all information will be saved in a secure location from year to year.
 This will make next summer’s registration easier as well.
 In our online portal, you can also change weeks, make bunk requests, change buses and add Extended day.
 It’s quick and easy for busy parents and guardians in mind.
 Forms are due May 1 or within 7 days of registration.

-Suggested Items to Bring to Camp
+To Bring to Camp

 - Water Bottle